mayrocolnago/switchtoggle/README.md

 # Switch Toggle

-A switch similar to the iPhone's toogler wrote in PHP with Javascript, HTML and CSS
+A switch similar to the iPhone's toggler wrote in PHP with Javascript, HTML and CSS

 <p><br></p>